Professor Jen Nelles

 Research

 Jen specializes in the areas of innovation and productivity policy, urban and metropolitan governance, regional economic development, infrastructure, and system dynamics.
-Her most recent work looks at the productivity puzzle and regional inequality in the UK and applies a system dynamics lens to understanding mechanism and outcomes of agglomeration.
+Her most recent work explores dynamics of innovation, clustering, and agglomeration in the UK, where she has a particular interest in the geography of knowledge flows and how they intersect with localised assets in place-based innovation.

 Research impact

-Jen's applied research through the Innovation Caucus and her academic work are designed to have broader impacts.
-Ongoing work through the Innovation Caucus has sought to understand the impact of COVID-19 on SMEs.
-Other projects include an exploration of the role of further education colleges (FECs) in innovation ecosystems, the innovation profiles and intentions of firms in the Foundation Industries, and mapping the healthy ageing economy in the UK.
-Many of these projects result in the development of tools and frameworks used by funders, such as Innovate UK and other government departments, in their policy work.
-For more information on these, please consult the Innovation Caucus website.
+Jen's applied research through the Innovation and Research Caucus and her academic work are designed to have broader impacts.
+To list a selection of impactful projects include an exploration of the role of further education colleges (FECs) in innovation ecosystems, which has provoked several waves of follow on research; the innovation profiles and intentions of firms in the Foundation Industries; mapping the healthy ageing economy in the UK; and a framework of innovation skills.
+Many of these projects result in the development of tools and frameworks used by funders, such as Innovate UK and other government departments and their stakeholders in their policy work.
+For more information on these, please consult the Innovation and Research Caucus website.

-Her collaborative research with Adam Brown (Cambridge Econometrics) on spatial patterns of innovation, supported in part by the Productivity Insights Network, has resulted in a new map of economic activity in the UK and new tools to understand spatial dimensions of productivity and innovation.
+Her collaborative research with Cambridge Econometrics on spatial patterns of innovation, supported in part by the Productivity Insights Network, has resulted in a new map of economic activity in the UK and new tools to understand spatial dimensions of productivity and innovation.
+She recently contributed to the development of an Innovation Cluster Map in partnership with Cambridge Econometrics and The Data City for DSIT.
 Her work on regional governance in the United States through Project RIGO (with Jay Rickabaugh, Appalachian State University) connects academics and practitioners interested in understanding the constellation of actors involved in coordinating policies across jurisdictional boundaries.
 Research with Christopher Alcantara (University of Western Ontario) on intermunicipal cooperation and municipal-First Nations relationships in Canada helped to open up new dialogues in Indigenous-Canadian relationships in both scholarship and practice.

 Centres and institutes